Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Trickle-Down Theorem

 \begin{proof} Consider a rank 2 matroid $\M$.
 Consider a graph $G_\M$ whose vertex set are the elements of the matroid $\M$ and whose edges are the bases of the matroid $\M$.
 We will argue that this graph consists of a complete multipartite graph plus some isolated vertices.
 The isolated vertices $v$ are those for which $\{v\}$ is not independent.
 Remove the isolated vertices.
 Now, by the Exchange Axiom, for any three vertices $i,j,k$ with $\{j,k\}\in E$, either $\{i,j\}\in E$ or $\{i,k\}\in E$.
 Equivalently, if $\{i,j\}\not\in E$ and $\{i,k\}\not\in E$ then $\{j,k\}\not\in E$.
 This means that we have a multipartite graph (where the partitions are maximal sets of pairwise dependent elements).

 The adjacency matrix $A$ of a complete multipartite graph is the all ones matrix (that has only one non-zero eigenvalue) minus a block diagonal matrix, so it has the second eigenvalue $\le 0$.
-(Adding the isolated vertices doesn't change the non-zero part of the spectrum.)
+(Adding the isolated vertices does not change the non-zero part of the spectrum.)

 The local walk $Q_\M$ is equivalent to the random walk on the graph $G_\M$.
 The transition matrix of the random walk on $G_\M$ is the matrix $D^{-1} A$ where $D$ is the diagonal matrix with the degrees.
 Note, $D^{-1} A$ is similar to $D^{-1/2} A D^{-1/2}$.
-Sylvester's law of inertia says that for matrices $A$ and $B$, the signature of $A$ and $BAB^T$ are the same, where the signature of a matrix refers to the number of positive and negative eigenvalues.
-Hence, from Sylvester's law of inertia (which states that a change of basis does not change the number of eigenvalues of a given sign) we have that $\lambda_2(A) \le 0 \iff \lambda_2(D^{-1/2} A D^{-1/2}) \le 0$.
+Hence, by Sylvester's law of inertia, see \cref{lem:sylvesters} (which states that a change of basis does not change the number of eigenvalues of a given sign) we have that $\lambda_2(A) \le 0 \iff \lambda_2(D^{-1/2} A D^{-1/2}) \le 0$.
 This completes the proof. \end{proof}

 \begin{lemma} Let $\M=(E,\cI)$ be a matroid of rank $r$.
 For any $S\in\cI$, $|S|\leq r-2$, we have that the spectral gap of the local walk $Q_S$ satisfies $\gamma(Q_S)\geq 1$. \end{lemma}

 \begin{proof}[Proof of~\cref{lem:matroid-local}] This lemma follows from \cref{lem:spectralgap-rank2} and \cref{cor:trickle-without-loss} (since the $(r-2)$-links are rank $2$ matroids). \end{proof}